tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 ### Summary

+### Conventions throughout this article

+Please review the conventions page, which will help you understand how I communicate with you through this blog.

 Let's dive in.

 Let's call our project `djangoboilerplate`.
 Note: we will be using pythonanywhere.com to host the boilerplate project to make sure that it runs fine, and to test our deployment strategy; I made sure to grab the username already :)